chrisckwong821/Blog/_posts/2017-09-01-Numerai_Tutorial-2.md

 ```

-This is an example implementation. both train and test data are fed into the custom eraStandardize function, using the scikitlearn StandardScalar function, while the prediction data is fed into the StandardScalar function directly, since we dont have the "era" label for the prediction data.
+This is an example implementation.
+Both train and test data are fed into the custom eraStandardize function, using the scikitlearn `StandardScalar`, while the prediction data is fed into the StandardScalar function directly, since we dont have the `era` label for the prediction data.

-Since the data is capable of adversarial validation, why dont we implement era-specific adversarial validation?
+Since the data is capable of adversarial validation, why don't we implement era-specific adversarial validation?
 So we screen out data for training era by era, in order to preserve the same percentage of data from each era.